nicole-ling/flappy-bird/readme.md

 - As soon as the page is loaded, the 'loop' function is called
 - The 'loop' function is called recursively by using 'requestAnimationFrame(loop)'
 - We place the **requestAnimationFrame(loop)** function in a **setTimeout** function to control the amount of milliseconds between each frame animation
-- We do this to accomodate for monitors with refresh rates of over 60hz, as the game frames would animate too fast otherwise
+- We use a **setTimeout** to accomodate for monitors with refresh rates of over 60hz, as the game frames would animate too fast otherwise
 - Recursion is when a function calls itself
 <br/>
 <br/>